 Little Cobb and Ship Shoal Islands are CLOSED to visitor use at all times for scientific research and safety reasons.

 What We're Doing Here

-The Virginia Coast Reserve’s 14 undeveloped barrier and marsh islands help to protect Eastern Shore communities from storm surges and sea level rise, as well as providing critical wildlife habitat.
-The mainland and island preserves of VCR offer visitors unique natural experiences.
+The Volgenau Virginia Coast Reserve’s 14 undeveloped barrier and marsh islands help to protect Eastern Shore communities from storm surges and sea level rise, as well as providing critical wildlife habitat.
+The mainland and island preserves of VVCR offer visitors unique natural experiences.

 The barrier islands shelter more than 250 species of raptors, songbirds, and shorebirds, which find food in the adjacent bays and salt marshes.

-For five decades, VCR's migratory bird program has managed and protected coastal habitats for the bird species that depend on them for survival.
+For five decades, VVCR's migratory bird program has managed and protected coastal habitats for the bird species that depend on them for survival.